Causality-Labs/Causality_SoC/README.md

 Whether you're a student learning embedded systems, an educator teaching digital design, or a professional exploring FPGA-based prototyping, this project offers a comprehensive platform for understanding how modern embedded systems really work.

+This project was great because it gave me the opportunity to delve deeper into:
+- Hardware-software co-design using professional ARM IP
+- Industry-standard bus protocols (AHB-Lite) and memory-mapped I/O
+- Real-time embedded programming with interrupt handling
+- FPGA development using Vivado and Verilog HDL
+- The complete embedded systems development flow from hardware design to application software

+In the future I would like to add I2C and SPI support and write more demo programs that will make use of those serial communication protocols.
+Please feel free to fork this repo and add or customize the hardware or write more application programs!!
+That is the beauty of this project: you are free to add or change the hardware and, with a few tweaks to the HAL, keep the same software running—so experiment, share what you build, and send a PR with examples and notes for others to learn from!